 My parents do not like cussing.
 They get pretty upset when my siblings and I use colorful language.
 But I disagree with their arguments, and I find not cussing kinda lame.
 Last year, I even wrote a post about why I don’t believe cussing is a sin, and why I love certain cuss words because they actually are colorful words.
 It’s still one of my favorite posts, and I stand by every word I said.

 But a few weeks ago, my mom asked me on facebook to stop cussing in social media.
-This isn’t the first time she’s asked that, okay, and I was getting ready to tell her again why there’s nothing inherently wrong with cussing and why it’s even important and then she grew the fourth commandment at me and it was like
+This isn’t the first time she’s asked that, okay, and I was getting ready to tell her again why there’s nothing inherently wrong with cussing and why it’s even important and then she threw the fourth commandment at me and it hit me like a brick wall.
+Or, you know, a stone tablet.

 I don’t even know what happened.
 I just typed “okay Mom.
 I’ll stop cussing.”
 It was like I was not in control of my typing fingers, and I sat there and looked at the words that had already been sent feeling a bit stunned.
 And kind of annoyed.